molpopgen/fwdpp/doc/md/policies.md

 A minimal mutation policy returns an __mtype__ and takes one of the following sets of arguments:

-* Nothing
-* A non-const reference to a __gtype__.
-This allows you to have mutation models where the outcome depends on the current state of the gamete being mutated
+* A non-const reference to a "recycling bin" and a pointer to a mutation list
-* A non-cont pointer to an __mlist__.
-This allows you to have mutation models where the outcome depends on all the mutations currently in the population.
-(This was also the minimally-sufficient policy through __fwdpp__ 0.3.0, and it exists to maintain source code compatibiltiy with existing simulations.)
-* A non-const referenct to a __gtype__ _and_ and non-const pointer to an __mlist__.
-This allows you to mix the previous two.
+* A non-const reference to a "recycling bin", a non-const reference to an iterator to a gemete and a pointer to a mutation list.

+See KTfwd::infsites for examples of mutation policies.

 When a gamete is mutated, we need to decide how to insert it into the __glist__.
 This "gamete insertion policy'' takes a const reference to an __gtype__ and a non-const pointer to an __glist__ as arguments, and returns an __glist::iterator__.
 Again, under the infinitely-many sites model, a gamete with a new mutation is guaranteed to be unique, so we can simply insert it: